seekshiva/react-native-remote-svg/Readme.md

     $ yarn add react-native-remote-svg

+This library depends on `react-native-webview` as peerDependency, which means you need to install the webview library and link it to RN project for this to work

+    $ yarn add react-native-webview # If you don't already have this
+    $ react-native link

 `Image` component in react-native doesn't yet support svg file type.
 This package gives you an `Image` component that supports both svg and png file types.